oorestisime/gatsby-source-instagram/README.md

 #### Graph API Explorer

-* Select your App from the top right dropdown menu
+- Select your App from the top right dropdown menu
-* Select "Get User Access Token" from dropdown (right of access token field) and select needed permissions
+- Select "Get User Access Token" from dropdown (right of access token field) and select needed permissions
-* Copy user access token
+- Copy user access token

 #### Access Token Debugger

-* Paste copied token and press "Debug"
+- Paste copied token and press "Debug"
-* Press "Extend Access Token" and copy the generated long-lived user access token
+- Press "Extend Access Token" and copy the generated long-lived user access token

 #### Graph API Explorer

-* Paste copied token into the "Access Token" field
+- Paste copied token into the "Access Token" field
-* Make a GET request with "PAGE_ID?fields=access_token"
+- Make a GET request with "PAGE_ID?fields=access_token"
-* Find the permanent page access token in the response (node "access_token")
+- Find the permanent page access token in the response (node "access_token")

 # Changelog

+## v0.2.3

+- Download remote files in parallel

 ## v0.2.2

 ### Added

-* Get media caption from the API
+- Get media caption from the API

 ## v0.2.0

 ### Added

-* Add ability to query using the Instagram Graph API
+- Add ability to query using the Instagram Graph API

 ### Breaking changes

-* You no longer access likes using `node.likes.count`, but `node.likes`.
+- You no longer access likes using `node.likes.count`, but `node.likes`.